You plan on getting an MBA from a top business school such as Harvard in the US, INSEAD in Europe, or ISB in India.

 Let us look at each one in detail (alternatively, you can directly jump to the parts you are interested in knowing about)

-1. Fund your MBA through Collateral Education Loans
+1. Finance your MBA through Collateral Education Loans

 Let us understand what the term “collateral loans” means.